Mansöngr: In rímur

 In Icelandic rímur, mansöngur is the term used for the (optional) opening section of each ríma poem within the larger epic.
 The mansöngur typically shares a metre with the ríma it prefaces but is lyric poetry rather than narrative and the poet often speaks in the first person, addressing the audience directly.
 The mansöngur is often addressed to a woman but known as mansöngr even when it isn't.
+Pétur Húni Björnsson has argued that scholars should instead use the terms "extra-narrative material", "prologues" and "epilogues" when not speaking specifically of love-poetry.
 The mansöngur may or may not relate to the main narrative of the rímur: some poets use the mansöngur to comment on the events of the story as they unfold or explore specific narrative themes, but others treat the mansöngur as a 'break from the action'.

 The earliest rímur lack mansöngvar.
 In later rímur, the author (usually male) would compose poetry about a woman he had fallen in love with (but who generally is not depicted as reciprocating his feelings).
 Accordingly, mansöngvar are often sorrowful.
+At least in pre-Reformation rímur, prologues' structure is usually (1) to talk about poetry, (2) to dedicate the poem to a woman who is the poet's muse, (3) to acknowledge or address the audience, and (4) to return to the theme of poetry.
 Later, they started to feature other topics, such as love for one's ancestral estate or complaints at how few people appreciate poetry.